Home

 • Now we need your help to build momentum in signing our petition to demand a good contract.
 Reach out to your bargaining team members, officers, or unit reps on your floor for more information.

-• Join us for our Seventh session, next Tuesday, January 27.
-We will be in HEC classroom 3,4.
-If you RSVP, it is very helpful so we can plan for how many observers we will have, but if you have a last-minute opportunity to join us, please do.
+• Join us for our eighth session next Tuesday, February 3rd.
+We will be in HEC classrooms 3/4.
+Please RSVP — it helps us plan for how many observers we will have.
+(If you have a last-minute opportunity to join us, please do.)

 RSVP to join us!